 Complex use cases require sophisticated know how

 Visual information is the most important input for our robotic brain and therefore it is crucial to always provide high quality data.
-Depending on the use case we apply state of the art 2D or 3D vision systems – both can be seamlessly integrated in our systems.
+Depending on the use case we apply state of the art 2D or 3D vision systems – both seamlessly integrated in our systems.
 We are experts in enhancing the generated data which is especially relevant when working with 3D point clouds.
 This preprocessing is a vital building block of our systems in terms of generating usable input for our artificial intelligence.